digitaldonkey/guru/README.md

 5) Run gulp in theme folder
 ```
 cd [theme folder]
-gulp
+npm-run gulp
 ```

 6) Enable theme in Drupal
-and check the styleguide in /themes/custom/[theme folder]/styleguide/
+and check the styleguide in /themes/[theme folder]/styleguide/

 ## More readings about the theme